vikrantb/rag_mcp_a2a/README.md

 **Goal:** fast, cheap, high‑recall retrieval on small/medium doc sets.

 - **BM25 (keyword)** surfaces exact term matches and handles rare tokens, URLs, and code‑like snippets well.
-- **Vectors (FAISS + small embedding model)** capture semantic similarity when wording differs.
+- **Vectors (FAISS + a small embedding model)** capture semantic similarity when wording differs.
 Defaults target an English corpus and keep footprint light.
-- **Hybrid fusion** (query both → merge → optional rerank) gives a strong baseline without heavy infra.
+- **Hybrid fusion** (query both → merge → optional rerank) gives a strong baseline without heavy infrastructure.
 You can:
   - swap FAISS for **Qdrant**, **pgvector**, or **Milvus**
   - swap embeddings for an API (e.g., OpenAI text‑embedding) or another local model
   - tune chunk sizes/overlap and metadata to fit your corpus